 As we have seen, bamboo’s vigorous growth habit can be a double-edged sword.
 But many growers are looking for something that will really display its vegetative might.
 Some gardeners just have a lot of respect for the great vitality and tenacity of bamboo and want to see it grow in full force.
 But usually they have more practical intentions, like trying to fill a large area quickly.

-Bamboo makes for an excellent privacy screen, and many people are in a hurry to establish their privacy.
+Bamboo can create an excellent privacy screen, and many people are impatient to establish their privacy.
 If you want a tall hedge to grow along your fence line, bamboo is an attractive option.
 And if you want it to cover the property line and fill in quickly, an aggressive runner can be even more appealing.

 In many cases, gardeners will plant bamboo for specific aesthetic features.
 Whether to beautify the garden or to harvest the attractive poles, striped bamboo and black bamboo are very desirable.
 Phyllostachys nigra, better known simply as black bamboo, is one of the most popular species of all, due to its rich, dark color.
 The dried poles are especially attractive for crafts and light construction.